“This might be the best investment you’ve never heard of.”

 The practice of buying and selling policies became much more popular in the 80s with the rise of the HIV virus.
 “Viatical settlements,” as they became called, allowed a terminally ill policy owner to sell their life insurance policy for more than the cash surrender value.

-In the years since, life settlements, also known as “senior settlements,” became popular both with institutional investors and very elderly or unwell seniors who wished to sell their insurance policies.
+In the years since, life settlements, also known as “senior settlements,” became popular both with institutional investors not to mention very elderly or unwell seniors who were needing to know how to use life insurance strategically.
 The financial instability experienced by many as a result of COVID-19 has likely led many individuals to seek settlements for their policies, either because they needed the cash to cover lost wages or other expenses, or because a loss of employment made it difficult to pay their premiums.

-What are the advantages Life Settlements for investors?
+What Are the Advantages of Life Settlements for Investors?

 Attractive rates of return: When we say “a good investment is one that generates double-digit interest rates with no loss of principle,” we’re thinking about life settlements.
 While past returns are not indicative of future returns and there are always risks in investing, we have seen life settlement funds produce gains consistently, ranging from mid-single-digit annualized returns to low double digits.